Yale School of Management

 Yale SOM does not state a minimum requirement for years of work experience.

-What is the average starting salary for graduates of the Yale SOM MBA program?
+What is the median starting salary for graduates of the Yale SOM MBA program?

-The average starting salary for Yale SOM MBA graduates is $127,100 (median base salary) with a median of $36,000 in other guaranteed compensation.
+The median starting salary for Yale SOM MBA graduates is $140,400 with a median of $30,000 in signing bonuses.
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 What are the application deadlines for Yale SOM’s MBA program?